VA Nexus Letters: Why They Matter for Disability Claims

 infographic that shows how much nexus letters cost typically

-Before appealing, do a thorough audit of your entire submission to make sure your evidence, nexus letter, and medical reasoning are as strong as possible
+Before appealing, do a thorough audit of your entire submission to make sure your evidence, nexus letter, and medical reasoning are as strong as possible.

 infographic showing the timeline after your nexus letter is submitted